bensie/elb_health_check/README.md

 * If you have multiple apps and _any_ app fails to return a `20x` status code, the entire node will be considered unhealthy.
 So if two unrelated apps are running on the same server behind the same load balancer and one gets hit with a bad deploy that breaks the `/health_check` endpoint, the entire node will be taken out of service.
 * Requests to applications are made concurrently to keep things as quick as possible, but if you have oodles of applications running on a server, this may time out before it's able to respond to ELB.
 You can tune the `HealthCheckTimeoutSeconds` setting if necessary.
 * If your application spawns processes from the first request after a timeout, keep in mind this is going to hit all the apps at the same time, which could cause load spikes and/or timeouts.
+* You better monitor this process and make sure it stays running!
+If it isn't running, your health check is going to fail and the node will be taken out of service.

 ## Copyright